yych42/merced-theme/README.md

 # Merced: A serif-based theme for Typora
 A theme for [Typora](https://typora.io).

+Designed and tested on macOS.
+Not fully tested, but should work for Windows/Linux.
+But this theme does not include styles for Windows “unibody” style.

 ## Preview
 Open [this page](https://yych42.github.io/merced-theme/web-demo/index.html) to preview the theme in your browser.